About cervical screening

 What is self-collection?

-A self-collected Cervical Screening Test is when a woman takes her own sample using a cotton swab.
+The self-collection method of cervical screening is when a woman or person with a cervix takes their own vaginal sample using a cotton swab.
 This test is done privately at the doctor’s or other health setting, usually behind a screen or in the bathroom.

-Not all women are eligible for a self-collected Cervical Screening Test, so it is important that women speak to their doctor first.
-For more information visit Cancer Australia.
+Not all women and people with a cervix are currently eligible for a self-collection, so it is important that they speak to their doctor first.
+For more information visit Cancer Council Victoria.

 For more information regarding the cervical screening program visit the National Cervical Screening Program website.